pnordahl/monorail/README.md

 At this time, Windows is unsupported.

-## Commands

-Use `monorail help`

-## Configuration

-Create a `Monorail.toml` configuration file in the root of the repository, referring to the `Monorail.reference.toml` file for an annotated example.

-## Vocabulary
+## Overview

+`monorail` is internally driven by two things:

+1. A graph representation of your repository, built from a list of `target` entries and each target's `uses` list.
+2. A change detection provider, which provides a list of files that have changed in the repository

+Changes are mapped to affected targets, and a graph traversal powers various dependency-related tasks such as target grouping for parallel execution, "depended upon by" analysis, and so forth.

-Monorail has a simple lexicon:
+Monorail has a small lexicon:

-* vcs: the repository version control system that `monorail` integrates with to detect changes
-* change: a CRUD operation reported by the vcs as a filesystem path
+* `change`: a created, updated, or deleted filesystem path as reported by a change provider
-* checkpoint: a location in vcs history that marks the end of a sequence of changes
+* `checkpoint`: a location in vcs history that marks the end of a sequence of changes

-`monorail` works by labeling filesystem paths within a repository as meaningful.
-These labels determine how changes reported by the vcs are interpreted.
-The label types are:

-* target: A unique container that can be referenced by change detection and script execution.
-For example, `ui`, `api`, and `database`, as directories carrying files specific to those projects, would be good candidates for being labeled as targets.
-You can also label directories containing multiple targets as a target (e.g. `apps` containing your projects).
+* `target`: a unique container that can be referenced by change detection and script execution.
-* links: A set of paths that recursively affect a target and any targets that lie in its path.
-For example, a `vendor` directory carrying copies of third-party code may require that all targets within a target's path subdirectories be re-tested.
-* uses: A set of paths that affect a target.
-For example, a directory called `common`, carrying files used by multiple targets might be referred to by multiple targets in their `uses` arrays.
-* ignores: a set of paths that do not affect a target
+* `uses`: a set of paths that a target depends upon

-For executing code against targets, two more terms:
+* `ignores`: a set of paths within a target path that should not be considered during change detection

-* extension: runs user-defined code written in a supported language
+* `function` code written in a supported language and invoked per target

-* command: a function optionally defined in a target's script
+The tutorial in the next section will elaborate on these concepts in a practical fashion.

 # Tutorial

-_NOTE: this tutorial assumes a UNIX-like environment._
+NOTE: You'll want `jq` installed to pretty-print the output from various steps in this tutorial.
+If you don't want to install it, you can just omit any `| jq` that you find.

 In this tutorial, you'll learn about:

-  * mapping repository paths to targets
+  * mapping repository paths to targets, uses, and ignores
-  * analyzing
+  * analysis
-  * defining commands
+  * defining and executing commands
-  * executing commands
+  * command logging
   * checkpointing

 ## One-time setup